 It really doesn’t have anything to do with the content itself.
 In reality, most visitors are in a rush to find what they are looking for.
 This is thanks to the rise of smartphones.
 Half of all website traffic comes from mobile devices that are looking for a quick fix.

-Which is why your website needs to be mobile-friendly.
+This is why your website needs to be mobile-friendly.

 How to Show Related Posts in WordPress